francesco1119/4KtoScale/README.md

 # 4KtoScale
-Scale 4K videos to whatever you want
+Scale 4K videos in bulk, no need to buy expensive software

+For Windows: